kubeshop/testkube/docs/installing.md

 the `latest` versions of the packages.
 You can then run `helm search repo testkube` to see the charts.

-We heavily depend on [jetstack cert-manager](https://github.com/jetstack/cert-manager) for webhooks TLS configuration.
+We heavily depend on [jetstack cert-manager](https://github.com/jetstack/cert-manager) for webhooks TLS configuration.(DEPRECATED Since v1.5)

-If it is not installed in your cluster, then please install it with the official instructions [here](https://cert-manager.io/docs/installation/).
+If it is not installed in your cluster, then please install it with the official instructions [here](https://cert-manager.io/docs/installation/).(DEPRECATED Since v1.5)

 To install the `testkube` chart: